 3.13 The work on pressures has highlighted that a number of significant pressures need to be taken into account in next year's budget.
 A summary table of pressures is provided below and further information on the individual pressures is provided in Appendix 1 and 3.
-The main pressures often relate to areas putside of the Authority, such as the increase in Teachers pension £784k pressure, and changes to capital thresholds in social care creating a £501k pressure.
+The main pressures often relate to areas increase in Teachers pension £784k pressure, and changes to capital thresholds in social care creating a £501k pressure.
 There are also changes to the national pay structure causing £1,027k pressure and increase in the National living wage causing social care costs to rise - £434k pressure.
 Other pressures are more to do with the increasing demands for services such as children's social services £250k pressure.